PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyAccelerationJerkMagnitude-arCoeff3:**
 * **TimeBodyAccelerationJerkMagnitude-arCoeff4:**
 * **TimeBodyAccelerationJerkMean-X:**

+   *Numeric* value that specifies the mean of the body jerk acceleration for the X axis, in m/s.

 * **TimeBodyAccelerationJerkMean-Y:**

+   *Numeric* value that specifies the mean of the body jerk acceleration for the Y axis, in m/s.

 * **TimeBodyAccelerationJerkMean-Z:**

+   *Numeric* value that specifies the mean of the body jerk acceleration for the Z axis, in m/s.

 * **TimeBodyAccelerationMag-arCoeff3:**
 * **TimeBodyAccelerationMag-arCoeff4:**
 * **TimeBodyAccelerationMean-X:**

+   *Numeric* value that specifies the mean of the total body acceleration for the X axis, in m/s.

 * **TimeBodyAccelerationMean-Y:**

+   *Numeric* value that specifies the mean of the total body acceleration for the Y axis, in m/s.

 * **TimeBodyAccelerationMean-Z:**

+   *Numeric* value that specifies the mean of the total body acceleration for the Z axis, in m/s.

 * **TimeBodyGyro-correlation-X,Z:**
 * **TimeBodyGyro-correlation-Y,Z:**
 * **TimeBodyGyro-std-X:**